-ADGM introduces Broker Classification Framework to raise real estate standards
+ADGM introduces broker classification framework to raise real estate standards

 Under this framework, real estate brokers will be classified into five tiers – General, Bronze, Silver, Gold, and Platinum - based on three main scoring areas: Sales Performance, Professional Education and Customer Feedback.
 This initiative is designed to recognise and reward excellence, which encourages consistent investment in skills, service quality, and client experience.

-ADGM hosted a workshop on 10th February 2026 to formally introduce the initiative, foster collaboration with licenced brokers, and create a platform for open dialogue, co-creation, and shared feedback - ensuring the initiative reflects market needs and collective best practices.
+ADGM hosted a workshop on 10 February 2026 to formally introduce the initiative, foster collaboration with licensed brokers, and create a platform for open dialogue, co-creation, and shared feedback - ensuring the initiative reflects market needs and collective best practices.

 The Broker Classification Initiative forms part of ADGM’s broader ambition to introduce progressive frameworks that support sustainable growth, strengthen market confidence, and reinforce Abu Dhabi’s position as a trusted and leading international business and financial hub.